-The Highlights of Ireland Tour, our most sought after vacation, is a 6 night tour that can be started from any Irish Airport and is specifically tailored to include many of the most popular visitor attractions in the country.
+The Highlights of Ireland Tour, our most sought-after vacations, is a 6-night tour that can be started from any Irish Airport and is specifically tailored to include many of the most popular visitor attractions in the country.

-The Highlights of Ireland Tour, our most sought after vacation, is a 6 night tour that can be started from any Irish Airport and is specifically tailored to include many of the most popular visitor attractions in the country.
-With attractions such as Trinity College and Kilmainham Gaol in the capital, Powerscourt House and the Waterford Crystal exhibition in the south east, Cobh heritage centre and of course Blarney Castle in the south as well as the dingle peninsula, Ring of kerry and Killarney in Kerry.
-In Clare you'll visit the famous Cliffs of Moher and the Burren landscape. just above Clare is Galway, the Aran islands and Connemara and finally, just 45 minutes north of Dublin, you'll find the ancient Megalithic Tombs at Newgrange, Irelands most visited ancient attraction.
+The Highlights of Ireland Tour, our most sought-after vacation, is a 6-night tour that can be started from any Irish Airport and is specifically tailored to include many of the most popular visitor attractions in the country.
+With attractions such as Trinity College and Kilmainham Gaol in the capital, Powerscourt House and the Waterford Crystal exhibition in the southeast, Cobh heritage center and of course Blarney Castle in the south as well as the Dingle peninsula, Ring of Kerry and Killarney in Kerry.
+In Clare, you'll visit the famous Cliffs of Moher and the Burren landscape. just above Clare is Galway, the Aran Islands and Connemara and finally, just 45 minutes north of Dublin, you'll find the ancient Megalithic Tombs at Newgrange, Irelands most visited ancient attraction.
 Depending on where you fly into, the route taken will change accordingly.

-Although only a 6 night tour, the memories made whilst here will last a lifetime, from the incredible scenery, the culture and the people, this is vacation you'll never forget!
+Although only a 6-night tour, the memories made whilst here will last a lifetime, from the incredible scenery, the culture, and the people, this is a vacation you'll never forget!

-Even though the Tour itinerary provided clearly shows how you will be able to pack as many of Irelands most historical and beautiful attractions into your stay, we advise you to take some time out to enjoy the people and culture, for the full Irish experience!
+Even though the tour itinerary provided clearly shows how you will be able to pack as many of Irelands' most historic and beautiful attractions into your stay, we advise you to take some time out to enjoy the people and culture, for the full Irish experience!

 Overnights for this tour: